AymanBennaceur/Spotlify/README.md

 - **`pages/api/handle-prompt.ts`**: API route to handle user prompts, classify them using OpenAI, and fetch appropriate tracks from Spotify.
 - **`lib/chains.ts`**: Contains functions that are called for classifying user prompts and finding the closest genre using OpenAI.
 - **`lib/spotify.ts`**: Contains functions for interacting with Spotify's API to fetch top tracks, artist-based tracks, and mood-based tracks.

-## Using LangChain with OpenAI

-LangChain is used to create and manage chains of calls to the OpenAI API to process and classify user prompts.
-It helps in structuring the workflow of how prompts are handled and how the appropriate Spotify API calls are made based on the classification.
-Here's a brief overview of how LangChain and OpenAI are integrated:

-1. **Prompt Classification**: LangChain is used to send user prompts to OpenAI's GPT-4o-mini model to classify them into predefined categories (e.g., favorite show, artist-based, mood-based).
-2. **Genre Matching**: For mood-based prompts, LangChain helps in using the LLM to find the closest matching genre from the list of available genres fetched from Spotify.
-3. **Chain Management**: LangChain manages the workflow of how different types of prompts are processed and ensures that the appropriate API calls are made based on the classification.

 ## How to Run the Project
 1. **Clone the Repository**: Clone the project repository to your local machine.